metalevel-tech/exc-laravel-react-v1/README.md

 ### Use NGINX or Apache2 to Serve the Application

-In the directory [`assets/web.conf/`](assets/web.conf/) are shown two example configuration files for NGINX and Apache2 that allows you to setup them to serve Laravel.
+- In the directory [`assets/web.conf/`](assets/web.conf/) are shown two example configuration files for NGINX and Apache2 that allows you to setup them to serve Laravel.
 The third configuration file available there is the most interesting.

+- Some details about the production setup of the app could be found [at the end of the Tutorial provided by TheCodeholic](https://youtu.be/qJq9ZMB2Was?t=10114).

 [**`app-nginx.conf`**](assets/web.conf/app-nginx.conf) is used to serve the React application and Laravel simultaneously via NGINX.
 React is accessible on the `/` route and Laravel on the `/laravel` route.